Understanding Catastrophic Forgetting In LoRA via Mean-Field Attention Dynamics: Introduction

-\section{Related work}
+Deterministic model can be viewed as a worst-case scenario for forgetting, while the random-adapter model serves as a proxy for an ``average-case'' effect and admits sharp predictions via homogenization-type arguments (see Section~\ref{sec: proof phase transition in emergence}).
+Our goal is to understand how LoRA updates \begin{enumerate} \item affect the forward-pass dynamics (and the induced representation map $(x_1,\ldots,x_n)\mapsto (x_1(L),\ldots,x_n(L))$), \item and characterize a transition between \emph{representation stability} and \emph{representation degradation or collapse} induced by these updates. \end{enumerate} Throughout, we view the backbone $(Q,K,V)$ as already trained and focus on the effect of LoRA at inference-time, rather than modeling the optimization dynamics itself.

+\paragraph{Contributions.} Our contributions are: \begin{itemize} \item \textbf{A tractable forgetting model.} We propose a mean-field self-attention toy model with tied weights, where LoRA acts as a low-rank perturbation, and we quantify forgetting via representation-geometry drift (cluster displacement or Wasserstein proxy) that empirically correlates with base-task degradation. \item \textbf{General perturbation stability.} We prove a quantitative stability bound in Wasserstein distance for the mean-field dynamics under perturbations of $(Q,K,V)$ (Proposition~\ref{proposition:wasserstein_stabilite}). \item \textbf{Long-time stability and spectral role.} In the Post-LayerNorm setting, we identify a \emph{spectral condition} on $(Q,K,V)$ under which the limiting cluster direction is stable, yielding an explicit bound on the induced drift (Proposition~\ref{prop:Stability_maximizer}). \item \textbf{Phase transitions and experiments.} We characterize (i) a norm-controlled transition for random adapters via a time-to-deviation estimate (Theorem~\ref{thm:phase_transition_POSTLAYERNORM}) and (ii) a depth-controlled transition (Theorem~\ref{thm:depth_phase_transition}), and we empirically verify our results with synthetic (Figures~\ref{fig: Phasetransition}) and LLM-side evidence (Figures~\ref{fig:forgetting_loss}, \ref{fig:training_forgetting}, \ref{fig:lora_geometric_alignment}). \end{itemize}

+\subsection{Related Work}

 \paragraph{LoRA fine-tuning} The increase in the number of LLM parameters makes fine-tuning increasingly costly.
 One way of reducing the cost is to reduce the number of parameters to be trained.
-The algorithm LoRA \cite{hu2021lora} developed for NLP applications proposes to use a pre-trained foundation model such as Llama \cite{touvron2023llama}, Mistral \cite{jiang2023mistral}, to finetune it by freezing all its weights and to train attention matrices $\Tilde{Q},\Tilde{K}$ and $\Tilde{V}$ of low rank (see \eqref{def: LoRA}).
-This approach allows a more affordable pipeline to train a LLM, because low-rank matrices have a very small number of parameters compared to the number of parameters of the original model.
-For example, the initial training cost of a model like Llama 2 is prohibitive (see Section 2.2.1 Table 2 \cite{touvron2023llama}), but its fine-tuning can be done thanks to LoRA algorithms at reasonable costs.
-Since the introduction of LoRA fine-tuning \cite{hu2021lora}, many variants have emerged.
-These include QLoRA \cite{dettmers2023qlora}, which quantizes the model weights, avoiding GPU memory problems and allowing individuals to support the model on their own hardware.
-Another variant of interest is \citet{wang2023orthogonal}, which proposes to use as prior LoRA updates matrices as orthogonal to pre-trained weights. \paragraph{Residual neural networks (ResNets)} ResNets \cite{he2016deep} can be seen as a discretization of the following ODE parameterized by $\theta \in \R$
+The algorithm LoRA \cite{hu2021lora} developed for NLP applications proposes adapting pre-trained foundation model such as Llama \cite{touvron2023llama}, Mistral \cite{jiang2023mistral}, by freezing all its weights and training attention matrices $\Tilde{Q},\Tilde{K}$ and $\Tilde{V}$ of low rank (see \eqref{eq:lora_def}).
+Since the introduction of LoRA fine-tuning \cite{hu2021lora}, many variants have emerged \cite{dettmers2023qlora,wang2023orthogonal}, and we refer to surveys \cite{yang2024low,mao2025survey} for more details.